Leandro Trossard: International career

-Trossard has been called up to the Belgium national football team on multiple occasions.
-Roberto Martinez first named him in the Belgium squad in September 2018, again one month later when Trossard had to withdraw through injury, Trossard remained on the bench again in March 2019.
+Trossard has been called up to the Belgium national team on multiple occasions.
+Roberto Martínez first named him in the Belgium squad in September 2018, again one month later when Trossard had to withdraw through injury, Trossard remained on the bench again in March 2019.
 He made his debut on 5 September 2020 in a Nations League game against Denmark, he substituted Dries Mertens in the 80th minute of the 2–0 away victory.
 On his first international start, Trossard scored his first goal for his country also adding a second in an 8–0 crushing of Belarus in a 2022 World Cup qualifier on 30 March 2021.

-Trossard was named in Belgium's 26-man squad for Euro 2020 on 17 May 2021, with the tournament taken place in the summer of 2021 due to the previous year's postponement as a result of the COVID-19 pandemic.
+Trossard was named in Belgium's 26-man squad for Euro 2020 on 17 May 2021, with the tournament taking place in the summer of 2021 due to the previous year's postponement as a result of the COVID-19 pandemic.
 He made his first appearance of the tournament in Belgium's final group match against Finland on 21 June with Belgium already through to the knockouts.
-Trossard started the match later being replaced by Thomas Meunier in the 75th minute of the 2–0 victory at the Krestovsky Stadium in Saint Petersburg that secured the Belgian's top spot of Group B. This turned out to be his only game as Belgium were knocked out by Italy in the quarter-final after a 2–1 defeat at the Allianz Arena in Munich on 2 July.
+Trossard started the match later being replaced by Thomas Meunier in the 75th minute of the 2–0 victory at the Krestovsky Stadium in Saint Petersburg that secured the Belgians top spot of Group B. This turned out to be his only game as Belgium were knocked out by Italy in the quarter-final after a 2–1 defeat at the Allianz Arena in Munich on 2 July.

 In October 2021, Trossard was a part of Belgium's squad for the UEFA Nations League Finals in Italy.
 He made two substitute appearances where Belgium lost to France in the semi-final and losing again to Italy in the third-place match to come fourth.

-In an international friendly at home against Burkina Faso on 29 March 2022, Trossard scored his third goal for his country, where he also assisted Hans Vanaken's and Christian Benteke's goals in the 3–0 Belgium win.
+In an international friendly at home against Burkina Faso on 29 March 2022, Trossard scored his third goal for his country, where he also assisted Hans Vanaken's and Christian Benteke's goals in the 3–0 win.
 On 8 June, he scored his second international brace in the 6–1 home thrashing over Poland in the UEFA Nations League.

 On 10 November, Trossard was named in Belgium's 26-man squad for the 2022 FIFA World Cup.

+Personal life

+Trossard has been in a relationship with Laura Hilven since 2014, and the couple got married in June 2019.
+They have two sons, born in April 2017 and January 2023 respectively.
+Trossard's native language is Dutch.